Oil prices steady as virus deaths rise, demand worries persist

 Raising the prospect of higher oil demand later in the year, the International Monetary Fund predicted global growth of 5.5% in 2021, an increase of 0.3 percentage points from the October forecast, citing expectations of a vaccine-powered uptick.

 Additional reporting by Shadia Nasralla in London and Aaron Sheldrick in Tokyo.
-Editing by Marguerita Choy, Mark Potter and Cynthia Osterman
+Editing by Marguerita Choy, Mark Potter, Cynthia Osterman and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.